Skip to content

 To ensure you remain SAQ-A compliant, we have designed the AccessCheckoutEditText component to not publish any methods or properties that expose the text entered by the end user.

-You can customize your views.
-Here are the methods and properties supported by our component:
+You can customize your views using the following properties and methods supported by AccessCheckoutEditText.

-In addition to the XML supported by the View class, here are the properties supported by our component:
+In addition to the XML properties supported by the View class, here are the properties supported by AccessCheckoutEditText:

 android:textColorColor